aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/format3d/_index.md

 ### getSurfaceLightingType() {#getSurfaceLightingType--}

+<b>@deprecated.</b> Please use the 'surfaceLightingType' property instead.
 Gets and sets the lighting type which is to be applied to the scene of the shape.
 Default value is LightRigType.ThreePoint.

 ```javascript
 getSurfaceLightingType() : LightRigType;